PgBiel/elembic/src/types/base.typ

 // - check: none (only check inputs) or function x => bool
 // - cast: none (input is unchanged) or function to convert input to output
 // - error: none or function x => string to customize check failure message
+// - default: empty array (no default) or singleton array => default value for this type
 #let base-typeinfo = (
   (type-key): "base",
   version: type-version,